Peyronie’s Disease Treatment

 Surgical Treatment of Peyronie’s Disease

 If injection therapy fails, and the patient still feels as if, without further treatment, fulfilling sexual function will simply not be possible, then surgical treatment can be offered.
+It should be stressed that sometimes a patient may do honest soul-searching and simply admit that the curvature gets in the way of his psychological health.
+At times, this alone, if well expressed and/or if injections fail, may justify a simple procedure such as plication (see below).

 Plication Procedure

 A plication procedure is an outpatient surgical procedure where the fixation of the plaque is counteracted by permanent sutures placed in the penis opposite the plaque.
-In essence, it is creating a second fixation point, much like can be seen with The Leaning Tower of Pisa in Italy.
-This is a relatively simple operation, with a less than 1% chance of impotence after the surgery with little chance of numbness.
+In essence, it creates a second fixation point, much like what can be seen with The Leaning Tower of Pisa in Italy.
+This is a relatively simple operation, with less than a 1% chance of impotence after the surgery and little chance of numbness.
 However, the major problem with this operation is that it will shorten the penis, and the shortening is very much related to the degree of curvature.
-A patient that feels hindered enough to want surgery will have typically a 50-90 degree curvature.
-In such a case, a plication procedure will shorten an erection by up to two inches or more.
-Some patients, already struggling with the situation psychologically, find this new impairment simply unacceptable.
+A perfect curvature for a plication would be approximately 30 degrees, as in such cases, shortening is not at all severe and is usually very well tolerated by the patient.

 Learn more about Penile Plication for Peyronie’s Treatment (graphic content) >>